Andrew Benintendi Player Props: White Sox vs. Cardinals

-The Chicago White Sox, including Andrew Benintendi (.317 slugging percentage in past 10 games, including no home run), battle starter Miles Mikolas and the St. Louis Cardinals at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+Andrew Benintendi -- with a slugging percentage of .317 in his past 10 games (including no home runs) -- will be in action for the Chicago White Sox versus the St. Louis Cardinals, with Steven Matz on the hill, on July 9 at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Cardinals.
+He had a one-hit showing in his most recent game (1-for-5) against the Cardinals.

 Andrew Benintendi Game Info & Props vs. the Cardinals